HereAround/smasto/README.md

 * `sms-shrink`: Remove rows and columns consisting entirely of zeroes.
 * `sms-transpose`: Transpose matrix.

-For more details, installation and usage instructions, visit the [docs](docs/).
-Comments and patches are welcome!
+For more details, installation and usage instructions, read the [manual](doc/MANUAL.md) Comments and patches are welcome!